olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 ---
-My name is Olawale (Wale) Salaudeen, and I am a final year Ph.D. candidate in <a href="https://cs.illinois.edu/" target="_blank">Computer Science at the University of Illinois at Urbana-Champaign</a> and a visiting Ph.D. candidate at Stanford University (2022-present), advised by <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo.</a> Throughout my PhD, I am honored to have received a Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and an NSF Miniature Brain Machinery Traineeship.
+My name is Olawale (Wale) Salaudeen, and I am a final year Ph.D. candidate in <a href="https://cs.illinois.edu/" target="_blank">Computer Science at the University of Illinois at Urbana-Champaign</a> and a visiting Ph.D. candidate at Stanford University (2022-present), advised by <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo.</a> During my PhD, I am honored to have received a Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and an NSF Miniature Brain Machinery Traineeship.
 Additionally, I am fortunate to have interned at Sandia National Laboratories, Google Brain, Cruise LLC, and the Max Planck Institute for Intelligent Systems.
 Before Illinois, I received a Bachelors of Science in Mechanical Engineering with minors in Computer Science and Mathematics from the <a href="https://engineering.tamu.edu/mechanical/index.html" target="_blank">Texas A&M University</a>.
 # Research Interests
 ---